apacha01/practice-react/practice-projects/projects/07-book-store/README.md

 - [x] **Synchronization between tabs**: If the user open the app in two different tabs, the changes in one tab must be reflected on the other.
 Without using BackEnd.

-- [ ] **Deploy**: App must be deploy en some free hosting service (Netlify, Vercel, Firebase, etc) and must be accessible through a public URL.
+- [x] **Deploy**: App must be deploy en some free hosting service (Netlify, Vercel, Firebase, etc) and must be accessible through a public URL.
 Indicate the URL in the README file.

 - [x] **Test**: App must contain AT LEAST one test.
 Test whatever you consider to be the most important in your app.

 # Extras
 - [x] Implement search functionality in available books list.
 - [x] Add a new filter to filter books by page number.
 - [x] Allow reorganization of books by priority in reading list.
 - [x] Make the web responsive.

+# Installation
+* Clone this repo.
+* Run `npm install`
+* Run `npm run dev` for a local run and `npm run tailwind` if you are going to edit styles.
+* Run `npm build` for production.